umutsa177/tarladan/README.md

 ### Application Features:
 - **Login by Email:** Customers and farmers can log into the application using their email and password.
 - **Password Management:** Customers and farmers can easily change their passwords.
-- **Product Basket Operations** Customers can add products to the basket and purchase them.
+- **Product Basket Operations:** Customers can add products to the basket and purchase them.
-- **Product Evaluation** Only customers who purchased the products can comment and rate the products.
+- **Product Evaluation:** Only customers who purchased the products can comment and rate the products.

 # Screenshots
 ## Authentication Pages